-Note 4.
+Note 5.
 Share-Based Payments

-Warrant Program
+Warrant Program and Amendments

-The Company's articles of association allow for the granting of equity compensation, in the form of warrants, to employees, consultants who provide services similar to employees, members of executive management, members of the Scientific Advisory Board who provide services similar to employees, and the board of directors.
-The warrants are subject to a specified service period which ranges from zero to three years.
-The warrants also become exercisable upon an exit event, which triggers an immediate vesting, or at any time as determined by the board of directors in accordance with the terms of the plan.
+The Company's Articles of Association allow for the granting of equity compensation, in the form of equity settled warrants, to employees, consultants and Scientific Advisory Board members who provide services similar to employees, members of executive management, and the board of directors.
+The warrants granted in 2018 or prior become exercisable upon an exit event, which triggers an immediate vesting, or at any time as determined by the board of directors in accordance with the terms of the plan.
+The warrants granted in 2020 vest either gradually over 36 months or vest immediately.
+Vested warrants granted in 2020 are exercisable in certain exercise windows beginning in the second half of the year of 2021.
+Warrants granted up until 2019 expire on December 31, 2036.
+Warrants granted in 2020 expire on December 31, 2031.
+For the six months ended June 30, 2021 and 2020, the number of warrants as a percentage of outstanding ordinary shares was 11.8% and 12.3%, respectively.